-Our Research Committee team is comprised of five (5) volunteer leaders: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl; Dr. Katherine Hood and Dr. Peter Shipka.
+Proposals are reviewed by our volunteer Research Committee (RC), which is comprised of five (5) members: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl; Dr. Katherine Hood and Dr. Peter Shipka.
 Research

 No. The CCRF accepts applications from all researchers in good standing with recognized professional associations.

 No feedback is provided for LOIs.
 CCRF will provide succinct written feedback to unsuccessful grant applicants upon written request.